Recording of traumatic work related fatalities by WorkSafe

-For completeness, WorkSafe includes in its statistics those work-related fatalities covered by the Mines Safety and Inspection Act 1994 under the jurisdiction of the Resources Safety Division of the Department of Mines and Petroleum.
-Decisions on whether or not a particular mining fatality is recorded are made by the Resources Safety Division, not WorkSafe.
+For completeness, WorkSafe includes in its statistics those work-related fatalities covered by the Mines Safety and Inspection Act 1994 under the jurisdiction of the department's Mines Safety directorate.
+Decisions on whether or not a particular mining fatality is recorded are made by the Mines Safety directorate, not WorkSafe.

 Meaning of work

 'Work' is not defined in the OSH Act.
 In this instance it includes activities undertaken for pay, profit, payment in kind or as a livelihood, including unpaid work in a family business, including on a farm or in fishing.
 It does not include unpaid domestic or home duties, studying (unless in connection with employment eg an apprenticeship), or volunteer activities.

 Fatalities related to activities not classified as work are not recorded by WorkSafe Western Australia unless there is also a connection with work.
 For example, the death of a volunteer under the direction of a paid employee is recorded because there is a connection with work (although the volunteer was not 'working' as defined in this paper.
 Volunteers are discussed more fully later further down this page.)